Ycfx/currency_converter_acl/README.md

 ### Convertion
-for the conversion, the script try to fetch the exchange rate from the api, if it faild it will look for it in the `indexedDB` : for example, if the user try to convert from `USD` to `EUR` , the script retrieve both rate for : `USD_EUR` and `EUR_USD` , and cache it in the database to use it when offline.
+for the conversion, the script try to fetch the exchange rate from the api, if it faild it will look for it in the `indexedDB` : for example, if the user try to convert from `USD` to `EUR` , the script retrieve both rate for : `USD_EUR` and `EUR_USD` , and cache it in the database to use it when offline mode activated.

 The files of interest are located below: